 systemd-based Linux distributions using

-    yum package managers,
+zypper package managers,

 and Kubernetes clusters.
 The automatic updates architecture

 This guide covers how to set up the automatic update infrastructure.
 If this is already done, or you are a Teleport Cloud user, you can directly enroll agents into automatic updates.

 Systemd agents enrolled into automatic updates can only install versions

 present in their package repositories.
 As Teleport 14 won't be published to

 stable/v13, those agents will require manual intervention to be updated to